 - Plantar fasciitis

-User success rate: approximately 75-80% of users report significant improvement within 4-8 weeks.
-The remaining 20-25% either have structural damage requiring surgery or need longer treatment duration.
+Reported success rate: approximately 75-80% of users report significant improvement within 4-8 weeks.
+The remaining 20-25% have structural damage requiring surgery or need a longer treatment cycle.

-- Reduces scar tissue formation — this is TB-500's biggest advantage.
-Scar tissue in tendons creates stiffness and weakness.
-TB-500 promotes organized collagen deposition instead of disorganized scar tissue
+- Scar tissue reduction: promotes organized collagen deposition instead of disorganized fibrous tissue

 TB-500 Dosage Protocol